Dartington College of Arts: Relocation of the College to Falmouth in 2010

 In the autumn of 2006, financial problems began to emerge once again and there was a sense that the College might be facing closure, although there was no inevitability in that outcome.
 In the years 2006-8 the College was far from being a failing institution.
 Student numbers at undergraduate and postgraduate level were higher than they had ever been and the College was performing well.
 Whilst Government policy was to reduce the number of smaller colleges in favour of larger institutions, this was not the reason for, or cause, of the closure and there is no knowing how it would have played out in the ensuing years had it remained open.
 For a while there seemed to be ways out through an increase in student numbers and the upgrading of student accommodation on the estate, but the College and the Trust could not agree on these matters and the College’s status of not owning its own campus and being a tenant of the Trust, ultimately made it critically vulnerable.
 The crisis led to a controversial and contested merger with the then University College Falmouth and the relocation of most courses and some staff and students to Cornwall.

 The courses were based in a new purpose-built Performing Arts Centre on the Penryn campus.
 Main programmes in Dance, Choreography, Theatre, Acting and Music with some, more vocational additions including Arts Management, still continue successfully in that location.
 Falmouth already had, and still has, its own long-established art school with courses in visual art that are also ongoing.
 Writing was already taught at Falmouth, so Performance Writing was not continued, apart from at research and Masters level.

-2022 and beyond
+Final Closure

 In 2022, the Trust opened a new Dartington Arts School offering a programme of postgraduate courses across the arts with an emphasis on ecology, place and imagination.
-Students study both on-site and remotely.
-This new initiative will continue to run in parallel with Dartington’s existing Schumacher College, which offers a range of post-graduate courses in ecology.
+This was planned to run in parallel with Dartington’s existing Schumacher College, which offers a range of post-graduate courses in ecology.
+Both, however, closed in September 2024.